-The legal profession is one of the oldest and most respective profession paths so it's no marvel that every year, many people are interested in learning the way to become a lawyer.
+The legal profession is one of the oldest and most respected paths so it's no marvel that many people are interested in learning how to become a lawyer

 In fact, almost every aspect of becoming a lawyer is regulated, and the process of both becoming an attorney (and maintaining your status as a practicing lawyer) is largely determined in the United States by the voluntary professional trade organization, the American Bar Association or the state bar associations in the state where you intend to practice as a lawyer.

 The American Bar Association comprises 400,000 members (who include law students in addition to practicing lawyers) and was established in 1787 to accredit law schools, establish model ethical codes for attorneys and provide lawyers with practical resources.
 Each state bar has different rules governing the process of becoming a practicing attorney (including the contents of the bar examination), as well as different requirements for maintaining your ability to practice law over the years.

 What are the educational requirements for becoming a lawyer?

 You need several years of higher education and to have passed specific tests to become a lawyer.
 Here are the educational requirements.

 1. Receive an undergraduate degree.

 The American Bar Association has accredited 205 law schools in the United States.

 You don't need to major in a particular discipline; if you’re in college you don’t have to specialize in legal studies or anything designated “pre-law” in order to be eligible for admission to a law school.
 You may study a wide range of subjects while you are an undergraduate, but keep in mind that your GPA and academic performance, as well as your extracurricular activities, can be taken into consideration, just as they were when you applied to college.